 When vegetables are slightly softened, add them to the Dutch oven.

-Sprinkle the vegetables in the dish with he juice of one lemon and the olives.
+Sprinkle the vegetables in the dish with the juice of one lemon and the olives.
+Add the brandy.

 Return the sauce to a boil, stirring often for about 15 minutes.
 This will reduce and intensify the flavor of the sauce.